WouterServaes/FlowfieldResearchProject/README.md

 # Flowfield Research Project
 ##### this repo does NOT include "included" folders (Box2D, Gl, ImGui, SDL2, VLD), "data" folder (shaders) and "lib" folders, as such, a simple download will NOT work.
-This repo is only here to explain my implementation of flow fields
+This repo is only here to explain my implementation of flow fields.
 Research project about Flowfields.
 Part of first semester Exam Assignment for Gameplay Programming, a second year course at Howest - [Digital Arts and Entertainment](https://digitalartsandentertainment.be/)

 ## Table of contents